Shhh - forget that word!

 It should be more inclusive language where possible.
 Instead of saying: “she was confused earlier,” how about: “You felt a bit overwhelmed when we were changing your bed, didn’t you.”

-Or, more inclusive language: “I think you’re feeling pretty good today, your head’s clear and you feel fresh, yes?”
+Updating relatives?
+I experienced exactly this: “her memory is fine today” in clinics and when she was an in-patient, and it’s happened too often to count.
+Instead, the professional might have used more inclusive language: “I think you’re feeling pretty good today, your head’s clear and you feel fresh, yes?”

 Care About the Person